swmcode/SaUDevOps/aws/cf/DEPLOY.md

 The guide walks you through the process of deploying a production grade instance of SaU2 application software on a AWS account.
 The deployed application will have:

--   [Single CloudFront distribution](https://aws.amazon.com/blogs/networking-and-content-delivery/dynamic-whole-site-delivery-with-amazon-cloudfront/) for hosting/serving both React Client (static content) and REST API (dynamic content)
+-   [Single CloudFront distribution](https://aws.amazon.com/blogs/networking-and-content-delivery/dynamic-whole-site-delivery-with-amazon-cloudfront/) for serving both React Client (static content) and REST API (dynamic content)
     -   Scalability and performance
     -   Negate CORS
     -   SSL Termination